ojrac/aoc2023/Readme.md

 `part1_lines(lines)` which will be passed a generator of lines, and returns whatever you want to print for the part's result.

-If you put the sample input in a docstring for a part to use it as test input.
+Test input can be defined as a part's docstring, or shared by defining `TEST\_DATA` for the day.
 (Don't worry about extra whitespace, it's trimmed before passing).

 ## Example